Complete Guide to Gradient-Based Optimizers in Deep Learning

 Mini-Batch Gradient Descent

 To overcome the problem of large time complexity in the case of the SGD algorithm.
 MB-GD algorithm comes into the picture as an extension of the SGD algorithm.
-It’s not all but it also overcomes the problem of Gradient descent.
+It’s not all, but it also overcomes the Gradient descent problem.
 Therefore, It’s considered the best among all the variations of gradient descent algorithms.
-MB-GD algorithm takes a batch of points or subset of points from the dataset to compute derivate.
+MB-GD algorithm takes a batch of points or a subset of points from the dataset to compute derivate.

 mini batch gd

-It is observed that the derivative of the loss function for MB-GD is almost the same as a derivate of the loss function for GD after some number of iterations.
-But the number of iterations to achieve minima is large for MB-GD compared to GD and the cost of computation is also large.
+It is observed that the derivative of the loss function for MB-GD is almost the same as a derivate of the loss function for GD after several iterations.
+However, the number of iterations to achieve minima is large for MB-GD compared to GD, and the computation cost is also large.

-Therefore, the weight updation is dependent on the derivate of loss for a batch of points.
-The updates in the case of MB-GD are much noisy because the derivative is not always towards minima.
+Therefore, the weight updation depends on the derivate of loss for a batch of points.
+The updates in the case of MB-GD are much more noisy because the derivative does not always go towards minima.

 It updates the model parameters after every batch.
-So, this algorithm divides the dataset into various batches and after every batch, it updates the parameters.
+This algorithm divides the dataset into batches, updating the parameters after every batch.

 Algorithm: θ=θ−α⋅∇J(θ; B(i)), where {B(i)} are the batches of training examples